PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 print(variable)
 ```

 If you hit play you should see `12` get printed.
+Pretty cool right?

 We can also add together a variable and some words.